ChaitanyaParate/Data-science-and-Machine-Learning-with-python/README.md

 ## 📈 Results

-The models achieve high accuracy on the dataset, with RandomForestClassifier and KNN showing strong performance for tumor classification.
+The models achieve high accuracy on the dataset, with RandomForestClassifier and KNN showing strong performance for cancer classification.

 ## 📄 Dataset